Edward Kenelm Digby, 11th Baron Digby of Geashill1

 Consanguinity Index=0.0%

-Winston Churchill was born on 10 October 1940 at Chequers, England.1 He is the son of Major Hon.
-Randolph Frederick Edward Churchill and Hon.
-Pamela Beryl Digby.1 He married, firstly, Mary Caroline d'Erlanger, daughter of Sir Gerard John Regis Leo d'Erlanger and Gladys Sammut, on 15 July 1964.1 He and Mary Caroline d'Erlanger were divorced on 21 February 1997.1 He married, secondly, Luce Danielson on 25 July 1997.1
+Winston Spencer-Churchill was born on 10 October 1940 at Chequers, EnglandG.1 He was the son of Major Hon.
+Randolph Frederick Edward Spencer-Churchill and Hon.
+Pamela Beryl Digby.1 He married, firstly, Mary Caroline d'Erlanger, daughter of Sir Gerard John Regis Leo d'Erlanger and Gladys Sammut, on 15 July 1964.1 He and Mary Caroline d'Erlanger were divorced on 21 February 1997.1 He married, secondly, Luce Danielson on 25 July 1997.1 He died on 2 March 2010 at age 69, from cancer.2

-Winston Churchill was also known as Winston Spencer Churchill.
-He was educated at Eton College, Eton, Berkshire, England.1 He was educated at Christ Church College, Oxford University, Oxford, Oxfordshire, England.1 He wrote the book The Six Days War, published between 1960 and 1968, as coauthor.1 He was a journalist (special writer for The Times) in 1969.1 He held the office of Parliamentary Private Secretary between 1970 and 1972, to the Minister of Housing and Construction.1 He held the office of Member of Parliament (M.P.)
+He was also known as Winston Spencer Churchill.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He wrote the book The Six Days War, published between 1960 and 1968, as coauthor.1 He was a journalist (special writer for The Times) in 1969.1 He held the office of Parliamentary Private Secretary between 1970 and 1972, to the Minister of Housing and Construction.1 He held the office of Member of Parliament (M.P.)
 (Conservative) for Stretford between 1970 and 1983.1 He held the office of Parliamentary Private Secretary between 1972 and 1973, to the Minister of State Foreign and Commonwealth Office.1 He held the office of Conservative Party Defense Spokesperson between 1976 and 1978.1 He held the office of Member of Parliament (M.P.)
 (Conservative) for Manchester Davyhulme between 1983 and 1997.1 He held the office of Member of the Select Committee of Defense between 1983 and 1997.1

-Children of Winston Churchill and Mary Caroline d'Erlanger
+Children of Winston Spencer-Churchill and Mary Caroline d'Erlanger

 Citations